Resh

 In most Semitic alphabets, the letter resh (and its equivalents) is quite similar to the letter dalet (and its equivalents).
 In the Syriac alphabet, the letters became so similar that now they are only distinguished by a dot: resh has a dot above the letter, and the otherwise identical dalet has a dot below the letter.
 In the Arabic alphabet, rāʼ has a longer tail than dāl.
 In the Aramaic and Hebrew square alphabet, resh is a rounded single stroke while dalet is a right-angle of two strokes.
-The similarity led to the variant spellings of the name Nebuchadnezzar and Nebuchadrezzar.